 Promoting Safety, Health and Disaster Prevention Activities on a Global Scale

 Information sharing and risk visualization

-Number of occupational injuries reported at main manufacturing facilities outside Japan (including lost work time injuries and non-lost work time injuries)
+Number of occupational injuries reported and yearly incident rate at main manufacturing facilities outside Japan (lost-time injuries and non-lost time injuries)

-The Brother Group actively continues to promote safety, health and disaster prevention activities, aiming to achieve zero accidents and provide employees with a safer and securer working place.
+The Brother Group will actively continue to promote safety, health and disaster prevention activities, aiming to achieve zero accidents and provide employees with a safer and securer working place.